i4Trust/building-blocks/README.md

 on the other hand, must know how data available through endpoints they discover can be consumed.
 This is achieved by adopting domain-agnostic common APIs for data exchange.

-The **NGSI API** represents such API and many different systems have been developed using it in domains such as smart cities, smart manufacturing, smart energy, smart water, smart agrifood, smart ports, or smart health.
+The **NGSI API** represents such an API and many different systems have been developed using it in domains such as smart cities, smart manufacturing, smart energy, smart water, smart agrifood, smart ports, or smart health.
 Data exchange based on the NGSI API is implemented by the FIWARE
 [Core Context Broker components](https://github.com/FIWARE/catalogue#core-context-broker-components) like the Orion-LD,